 Dr Gormly has national expertise in oncology imaging and pelvic MRI, specialising in rectal, prostate and gynaecological cancers, benign gynaecological conditions and female urology.
-She is current Chair of the Abdominal Radiology Group of Australia and New Zealand (ARGANZ) and is actively involved in education and research.
+She is past Chair of the Abdominal Radiology Group of Australia and New Zealand (ARGANZ) and is actively involved in education and research.

 Dr Gormly undertook specialist radiology training in South Australia and was awarded her Fellowship to the Royal Australian and New Zealand College of Radiologists (FRANZCR) in 2003.
 She completed a Fellowship year at Chelsea and Westminster Hospital in London prior to working as a Consultant at the Royal Marsden Hospital, London.
 During this time she trained with Prof Gina Brown in rectal MRI and undertook subspecialty training in Oncology Imaging.